-In order to futureproof your business, it’s a good idea to keep a close eye on your business credit score, even if you’re just in the early stages of a start-up.
+To future-proof your business, it’s a good idea to keep a close eye on your business credit score, even if you’re just in the early stages of a start-up.
 Typically, you will be assigned a number between 1 and 100 which designates your value — or potential risk — as a loan candidate.
-Those with low credit scores are seen as having ‘bad’ credit, and will find it difficult to secure financial support.
+Those with low credit scores are seen as having ‘bad’ credit and will find it difficult to secure financial support.
 On the other end of the scale, those with high or ‘good’ business credit scores will find more opportunities available to them.

 What is the difference between a personal and business credit score?

-There are several factors that will affect your business credit score, including but not limited to: length of time in business, size of company, industry and location, annual revenue, company accounts, and repayment history.
+Several factors will affect your business credit score, including but not limited to length of time in business, size of company, industry and location, annual revenue, company accounts, and repayment history.
 But thankfully, it’s not a figure set in stone.
-In fact, there are several steps that you can take to improve your credit score and get a better deal on finance for your business.
+There are many steps that you can take to improve your credit score and get a better deal on finance for your business.

 How to improve your business credit score